A little lost?

 SPH is shorthand for sphere and refers to the required power of your lenses to correct either short or long sightedness.
 SPH is measured in dioptres and can be written as positive (+) or negative (-) values for each of your eyes.

-Positive SPH means you have hyperopia, an optical term for short-sightedness.
+Positive SPH means you have myopia, an optical term for near-sightedness.

 Zero SPH (0.00) means you have no refractive error.
 (See plano below)